 Zoom in: 28 stories of a global summer

-Kasdin was among the more than 1,300 Princeton undergraduate and graduate students who traveled throughout the United States and to 90 countries around the globe last summer for academic study, independent research, internships and civic engagement projects.
+More than 1,300 undergraduate and graduate students traveled throughout the United States and to 90 countries last summer.
 Students are already making plans for summer 2014 programs, attending open houses and learning about application requirements and deadlines.

 "One of the greatest opportunities offered to Princeton students is the chance to have a significant educational experience abroad — or immersed in another culture," said Diana Davies, vice provost for international initiatives.